 Leftover roast beef on hand?
-Here's the perfect way to use it--add some aromatic vegetables, tender, earthy mushrooms, and a rich, beefy sauce with a whiff of brandy.
-Blanket them with a flaky, golden crust and toast your creation with a glass of red wine.
+Here's the perfect way to use it--add some aromatic vegetables, tender, earthy mushrooms, and a rich, beefy sauce with a whiff of brandy to make this tasty pot pie.
+Blanket it with a flaky, golden crust and toast your creation with a glass of red wine.

 This delicious and easy-to-prepare stir-fry dish is sure to please with its savory beef, crisp-tender peppers, and silky sauce.
 Just ladle it over rice or pasta for a satisfying meal.

-Here's our version of an English and Irish tradition: we've added some fresh spinach to the savory meat gravy and tossed some Parmesan into the rich mashed potato topping to create a dish just right for a cold winter night.
+Here's our version of an English and Irish tradition - shepherd's pie.
+We've added some fresh spinach to the savory meat gravy and tossed some Parmesan into the rich mashed potato topping to create a dish just right for a cold winter night.